Herb Safety Advice at Napiers

 5. BARRIER EFFECT: Herbs can prevent absorption of drugs

 Some herbs and food supplements like slippery elm and marshmallow root, produce a gel-type substance that lines your intestines.
 This can prevent other medicines from being fully absorbed so they may lose their effectiveness.
-It is always better to take herbs and drugs at different times of the day, or a few hours apart from each other.
+In these cases it is better to take herbs and drugs at different times of the day, or a few hours apart from each other.
 Please contact our herbalists or your doctor if you are not sure.

 6. REACTIVE EFFECT: Herbal preparations can react with drugs

 When used appropriately herbs do not often cause side effects, certainly in comparison to the side effects caused by pharmaceutical drugs.
 However, some herb-drug combinations can cause side effects.
 For example, metronizadole reacts with alcohol to make you feel very nauseous.
 Avoid taking tinctures with metronizadole as they are made from alcohol.
-Also avoid herbs that accentuate the effects of alcohol such as valerian.
+Also avoid herbs that accentuate the effects of alcohol such as valerian if you drink heavily.

 7. PREGNANCY: Herbs may not suit your baby